cjratcliff/ml-compiled/docs/recurrent.rst

     h_t=o_t*\tanh(C_t)

-Where represents element-wise multiplication.
+Where :math:`*` represents element-wise multiplication.
 Biases have been omitted for simplicity.

 Each of the input, output and forget gates is surrounded by a sigmoid nonlinearity.
 This squashes the input so it is between 0 (let nothing through the gate) and 1 (let everything through).